BlakeRain/blakerain.com/content/weeknotes/2026-W09/index.md

 A new book arrived this week, along with a new issue of [Paged Out!].
 I've also been catching up on previous issues of [CACM], and I'm nearly ready to start on this years first issue: [volume 69, no 1].
 I've also started working though the [AISI]'s publication [Understanding AI Trajectories]:
-Mapping the Limitations of Current AI Systems.
+Mapping the Limitations of Current AI Systems, although that was quite interrupted by the [new paper] from Kapoor and Narayanan.

 [CACM]: https://cacm.acm.org/
 [volume 69, no 1]: https://cacm.acm.org/issue/january-2026/
 [AISI]: https://www.aisi.gov.uk/
 [Understanding AI Trajectories]: https://www.aisi.gov.uk/blog/mapping-the-limitations-of-current-ai-systems
+[new paper]: /notes/2026-02-24/

 ## Paged Out!
 Issue #8